Quasielectrons in lattice Moore-Read models: Non-Abelian quasielectrons in the Moore-Read states

 is the anharmonic ratio.
 The Pfaffian requires $M$ to be even in order to be non-zero.
 Depending on the non trivial fusion algebra $\sigma \times \sigma = I + \psi$ and the fusion channel we have two linearly independent degenerate states $\Psi_{I}$ and $\Psi_{\psi}$ (i.e.\, $\alpha \in \{I,\psi\}$) and we have $m_I = 0$ and $m_\psi = 1$ for the four quasiholes case.

 {\it Here, we claim that Eq.\eqref{wavefunc_3}-Eq.\eqref{wavefunc_4} define quasielectron states if we take some or all values of $p_k$ to be negative.} We establish our statement by investigating the density profile, charge, shape and braiding statistics of the anyons in the states containing two quasielectrons, one quasihole-one quasielectron, four quasielectrons and two quasiholes-two quasielectrons on a square lattice.
 We set $q=2$ in all numerical computations throughout this section.
-In the Monte Carlo simulation we use the Metropolis algorithm (Markov chain Monte Carlo) and set the number of warm up steps to be $10N^2$ where $N$ is the number of lattice sites and set the number of iteration steps to acquire data to be $10^8$ per each statistically independent trajectory, throughout.
-We take the number of trajectories to be $70$ to calculate the mean and the error bar of the observable by reaching the Gaussian distribution of the mean values and thereby exploiting the central limit theorem.
-Details of the procedure used is found in Ref \onlinecite{Anne8}.\\